25 tips to get the best treatment

 At the appointment

-To get the best treatment from your doctor, be prepared, calm, engaged, insightful, and open to self-care.
+To get the best treatment from your doctor, be prepared, calm, engaged, insightful, and open to self-management.
 It’s harder for doctors to treat patients who are negative or expect the doctor to fix all their problems.

 I hope you find these tips helpful.